akeneo-labs/ExtensionStarter/README.md

 - work in the vendors directory

 #### Workin in the `src` directory
 In this kind of organization, we will work *inside* the host project.
+You can work in this mode when you really start your project from scratch.
+And when you will have made some commmits, you will probably switch working with a symlink or in the vendor directory.

 ```
 pim-standard-edition